Democratic Labor Party (Australia, 1955)

-The Democratic Labour Party (DLP), formerly the Democratic Labor Party, is an Australian political party.
-It broke off from the Australian Labor Party (ALP) as a result of the 1955 ALP split, originally under the name Australian Labor Party (Anti-Communist), and was renamed the Democratic Labor Party in 1957.
+The Democratic Labor Party (DLP) was an Australian political party.
+The party came into existence following the 1955 ALP split as the Australian Labor Party (Anti-Communist), and was renamed the Democratic Labor Party in 1957.
 In 1962, the Queensland Labor Party, a breakaway party of the Queensland branch of the Australian Labor Party, became the Queensland branch of the DLP.